marqs85/snes_dejitter/README.md

 Board flashing
 --------------------------------------------------------
-The board can be flashed using any OpenOCD supported JTAG programmer that provides 3.3V-5V IO signal level.
+The board can be flashed using any OpenOCD supported JTAG programmer that supports 3.3V-5V IO signal level (TCK, TMS and TDI are TTL inputs with 10k pull-downs).
+If 3.3V IO is used, JP4 (on v1.3 PCB) should be closed which clamps TDO output to 3.3V.
 A standalone snes_jitter board is flashed by hooking all of its 6 JTAG header pins to respective pins of the programmer/cable, and by running flash procedure specified below.
 After the board has been installed to NES/SNES, firmware can be subsequently updated, but in this method 5V pin of the JTAG connector MUST be left disconnected, and programming needs to be done while NES/SNES is powered on (without a game is ok).
 The update procedure is similar in both cases:

 1. Create openocd.conf that matches your JTAG programmer.
 A configuration file for FT2232-based programmers is found in installation/openocd-ft2232.conf, and it uses following standard pinout for data signals: